darlinghq/darling-docs/src/build-instructions.md

 # Dependencies

-It is recommended that you use at least Clang 6.
+Clang is required to compile Darling; at least Clang 9 is required.
 You can force a specific version of Clang (if it is installed on your system) by editing `Toolchain.cmake`.

 Linux 5.0 or higher is required.